bkuhlmann/auther/README.md

 The purpose of each setting is as follows:

-* *title* - The HTML page title (as rendered within a browser tab).
+* *title* - Optional.
+The HTML page title (as rendered within a browser tab).
+Default: "Authorization".
-* *label* - The page label (what would appear above the form).
+* *label* - Optional.
+The page label (what would appear above the form).
+Default: "Authorization".
-* *accounts* - The array of accounts with different or similar access to the application.
+* *accounts* - Required.
+The array of accounts with different or similar access to the application.
-    * *login* - The encrypted account login.
+    * *login* - Required.
+The encrypted account login.
 For example, the above decrypts to: *test@test.com*.
-    * *password* - The encrypted account password.
+    * *password* - Required.
+The encrypted account password.
 For example, the above decrypts to: *password*.
-    * *paths* - The array of blacklisted paths for which only this account has access to.
+    * *paths* - Required.
+The array of blacklisted paths for which only this account has access to.
-* *secret* - The secret passphrase used to encrypt/decrypt account credentials.
+* *secret* - Required.
+The secret passphrase used to encrypt/decrypt account credentials.
-* *auth_url* - The URL to redirect to when enforcing authentication to a blacklisted path.
+* *auth_url* - Required.
+The URL to redirect to when enforcing authentication to a blacklisted path.
+* *logger* - Optional.
+The logger used to log path/account authorization messages.
+Default: Auther::NullLogger.

 # Usage